eBay/TasCreed/docs/spec/JobDefine.md

 </div>

-The pack mode configuration is defined in `packConf` field.
+The pack mode configuration is defined in `packConf` field, which is available for `PACK` mode step.

 - `size`: the size of each pack, larger than `0`
 - `start`: the start point of the whole range, included, should not be negative